-Along the border of our pastures, a 4,000-foot long flower garden is planted with a vibrant array of annuals like lobelia, cosmos, sunflowers, zinnias, alyssum, and amaranth, among many others.
+Along the border of our pastures, flower gardens are planted with a vibrant array of annuals like lobelia, cosmos, sunflowers, zinnias, alyssum, and amaranth, among many others.
 Pollinator gardens are planted throughout our campus: within the vegetable rows, atop our many living roofs, in our forest garden, and in our butterfly house.

-Two large greenhouses provide 4,000 square feet of indoor growing space.
+Two large greenhouses provide indoor growing space.
 Throughout the spring and early summer, the greenhouses are used for propagation.
 Thousands of seeds are planted in soil blocks and get their start in the warmth and protection of the greenhouse.

-Our greenhouses are home to a succession of greens, including lettuce, kale, Swiss chard, and spinach to be later transplanted in the garden.
-The greenhouses allow more warmth than our unpredictable Adirondack weather can provide for the basil, tomatoes, and peppers that will thrive there throughout the summer.
+Our greenhouses are home to successions of greens, including lettuce, kale, Swiss chard, and spinach to be later transplanted in the garden.
+The greenhouses allow more warmth than our unpredictable Adirondack weather can provide for the heat-loving basil, tomatoes, and peppers that will thrive there throughout the summer.

 The Children’s Garden

 The Children’s Garden is a special plot separate from the production beds.
 Here campers can play and experiment.
 They choose what kinds of seeds to plant, watch the results of using different kinds of mulch, and track progress as morning glories wind their way up trellises.
-They also harvest vegetables, herbs, and berries for cooking activities in the camper kitchen.
+They also harvest vegetables, herbs, and berries for cooking activities.

-A quiet and beautiful place, the Children’s Garden has become a favorite setting for reading, drawing, painting, and playing music, as well as a venue for all-Camp events.
+A quiet and beautiful place, the Children’s Garden has become a favorite setting for reading, drawing, painting, and playing music.